IBM/dbb-zappbuild/build-conf/README.md

 Property | Description
 --- | ---
-global_instreamDataTempAllocation | Default DD allocation options for instream DD Statement allocations
+global_instreamDataTempAllocation | Default allocation options for in-stream DD statements

 ### dependencyReport.properties
 Properties used by the impact utilities to generate a report of external impacted files